 Two 16-year-old Afghans went on game by foot, late in the evening on April 3, 2019.
 They left together with 20 other Afghan people on the move, among them between five and ten minors, from the abandoned factory Grafosrem in Sid.
 They walked through the forest around 25 km in six hours until they reached the second gas station, Odmorište Spačva, on highway E70 after the city of Lipovac (HRV).
-There, they saw a x-ray camera and a drone.
+There, they reported seeing a x-ray camera and a drone.

 “There was a vrrrr camera.
 And private police in a black car was watching at us with binocular glasses.
 It was undercover police.
 The man had a red color face, very big and only hair on the sides.”.